-Anyone in love with the romantic notion of Aladdin, Ali Baba and the Arabian Nights will be drawn to holiday in Fez, but the reality of the sights, sounds and smells of the ancient Medina may come as a shock in some ways; although there is certainly beauty and exoticism to be found, this is very much a lived in place, full of the dirt and chaos of many people.
-Due to this confusion of things to see and do, and the maze-like nature of the old quarter, it is often best to join a walking tour or hire a local guide.
-Travellers willing to plunge into the sensory overload will be richly rewarded!
-Bargain-hunters who love seeking out local handcrafts and exotic goods will relish the souks (bazaars).
+Anyone in love with tales of Aladdin, Ali Baba and the Arabian Nights will be drawn to holiday in Fez, but the reality of the sights, sounds and smells may come as a shock to visitors.
+However, there is certainly beauty to be found.
+Travellers willing to plunge into the sensory overload will be richly rewarded, but should emply the services of a tour guide.

 The al-Karaouine Mosque, located in the heart of the Fes El Bali (Medina), was founded in 859 with an associated madrassa (school) that subsequently grew to become one of the leading educational and…